 The examination system is well-established and completely automated for administering examinations, announcing results and awarding degrees in a time bound manner.

-IT integration and the number of reforms undertaken have enabled toestablish a well-defined, transparent and accountable system.
+IT integration and the number of reforms undertaken have enabled to establish a well-defined, transparent and accountable system, which includes maintaining pre-exam confidentiality and post-exam transparency.

 IT Integration: